Buhle-Mkhwanazi/Retail-Sales-Analysis/README.md

 1. Total Number of Records and Unique Customers

-   Findings: The dataset contains 1997 total records and 155 unique customers.
+   **Findings**: The dataset contains 1997 total records and 155 unique customers.

-   Business Impact: Understanding the volume of transactions and customer reach helps assess overall business activity.
+   **Business Impact**: Understanding the volume of transactions and customer reach helps assess overall business activity.

-   Recommendation: If the number of unique customers is low compared to total records, Zenith should focus on customer acquisition and retention strategies.
+   **Recommendation**: If the number of unique customers is low compared to total records, Zenith should focus on customer acquisition and retention strategies.

 3. Distinct Product Categories and Top-Selling Categories

-   Findings: There are 3 distinct product categories.
+   **Findings**: There are 3 distinct product categories.
 The highest revenue-generating category is Category Electronics with R313 810 in sales, followed by Category Clothing and Category Beauty.

-   Business Impact: Identifying top-performing categories helps optimize inventory and marketing strategies.
+   **Business Impact**: Identifying top-performing categories helps optimize inventory and marketing strategies.

-   Recommendation: Invest in promotions for high-performing categories while reassessing the strategy for lower-performing ones.
+   **Recommendation**: Invest in promotions for high-performing categories while reassessing the strategy for lower-performing ones.

 5. Data Quality and Missing Values

-   Findings: The dataset contains 3 missing quantity sold, 10 missing total sales, 10 customer ages values and 3 missing Cost Of Goods Sold(cogs).
+   **Findings**: The dataset contains 3 missing quantity sold, 10 missing total sales, 10 customer ages values and 3 missing Cost Of Goods Sold(cogs).

-   Business Impact: Data gaps can affect the accuracy of customer insights and sales tracking.
+   **Business Impact**: Data gaps can affect the accuracy of customer insights and sales tracking.

-   Recommendation: Implement stricter data validation during entry and consider imputing missing values where necessary.
+   **Recommendation**: Implement stricter data validation during entry and consider imputing missing values where necessary.

 6. Customer Demographics (Age & Gender) by Category

-   Findings:
+   **Findings**:
    - The average age of customers purchasing Beauty products is 40+ years.
    - Gender-based trends show that Men are more likely to purchase Electronic and Clothing products.

-   Business Impact: Understanding demographics allows targeted marketing campaigns.
+   **Business Impact**: Understanding demographics allows targeted marketing campaigns.

-   Recommendation: Leverage this data for personalised promotions, such as age-specific ads or gender-focused recommendations.
+   **Recommendation**: Leverage this data for personalised promotions, such as age-specific ads or gender-focused recommendations.

 8. High-Value Transactions (Above R1,000)

-   Findings: There were 306 transactions exceeding R1,000, mainly from Electronic and Clothing categories.
+   **Findings**: There were 306 transactions exceeding R1,000, mainly from Electronic and Clothing categories.

-   Business Impact: High-value transactions indicate premium customer segments.
+   **Business Impact**: High-value transactions indicate premium customer segments.

-   Recommendation: Identify and engage these high-spending customers with loyalty programs or exclusive offers.
+   **Recommendation**: Identify and engage these high-spending customers with loyalty programs or exclusive offers.

 10. Top Revenue-Generating Customers

-    Findings: The top 10 customers contributed R214 400 in total sales.
+    **Findings**: The top 10 customers contributed R214 400 in total sales.

-    Business Impact: These customers are critical for business sustainability.
+    **Business Impact**: These customers are critical for business sustainability.

-    Recommendation: Implement VIP loyalty programs and personalized outreach to retain these customers.
+    **Recommendation**: Implement VIP loyalty programs and personalized outreach to retain these customers.

 12. Purchasing Behavior by Gender

-    Findings:
+    **Findings**:
     - Males made 980 transactions across Beauty, Clothing and Electronic categories.
     - Females made 1017 transactions across Beauty, Clothing and Electronic categories.
     - Certain categories are more popular among specific genders.
 For example, Electronics is more popular amongst males whilst Beauty is more popular amongst females.

-    Business Impact: Gender-based insights help refine marketing efforts.
+    **Business Impact**: Gender-based insights help refine marketing efforts.

-    Recommendation: Tailor advertising and promotions to align with gender-based purchasing behaviors.
+    **Recommendation**: Tailor advertising and promotions to align with gender-based purchasing behaviors.